 [Stiglitz fires his gun into Hellstrom's crotch]

 Lt.
-Aldo Raine: [Drawing a map] Up the road apiece, there's a orchard.
-Now, besides you, we know there's another kraut patrol fuckin' here somewhere.
+Aldo Raine: [Drawing a map] Up the road apiece, there's an orchard.
+Now, besides you, we know there's another kraut patrol fuckin' around there somewhere.
 Now if that patrol were to have any crackshots, that orchard would be a goddamn sniper's delight.
-Now if you ever want to eat a sauerkraut sandwich again, you gotta show me on this map where they are, you gotta tell me how many there are, and you gotta tell me what kinda artillery they're carrying with 'em.
+Now, if you ever want to eat a sauerkraut sandwich again, you gotta show me on this here map where they are, you gotta tell me how many there are, and you gotta tell me what kinda artillery they're carrying with 'em.

 Lt.
-Aldo Raine: Well Werner, that's where you're wrong, because that's exactly what I expect.
+Aldo Raine: Well, now Werner, that's where you're wrong, because that's exactly what I expect.
 I need to know about Germans hiding in them trees, and you need to tell me, and you need to tell me right now.
-Now take your finger and point out on this map where this party's being held, how many's coming, and what they brought to play with.
+Now, just take that finger of yours and point out on this here map where this party's being held, how many's coming, and what they brought to play with.

 Sgt.
-Werner Rachtman: I have heard of the Bear Jew.
+Werner Rachtman: I've heard of the Bear Jew.

 Sgt.
 Werner Rachtman: He beats German soldiers with a club.

 Lt.
 Aldo Raine: He bashes their brains in with a baseball bat is what he does.
-Now, Werner, I'm gonna ask you one more goddamn time, and if you still "respectfully refuse," I'm callin' the Bear Jew over here, and he's gonna take that big-ole bat of his, and he's gonna beat you to death with it.
-Now take your wiener schnitzel-lickin' finger and point out on this map what I want to know.
+Now, Werner, I'm gonna ask you one last goddamn time, if you still respectfully refuse, I'm callin' the Bear Jew over.
+He's gonna take that big bat of his, and he's gonna beat your ass to death with it.
+Now, take your wiener schnitzel lickin' finger and point out on this map what I want to know.

 [the Basterds all laugh]

 Lt.
 Aldo Raine: Actually, Werner, we're all tickled to here you say that.
-Frankly, watchin' Donny beat Nazis to death is the closest we ever get to goin' to the movies.
+Quite frankly, watchin' Donny beat Nazis to death is the closest we ever get to goin' to the movies.
+Donny!